Konstantin1996/weather-app-vue3/README.md

 To run application do next steps:

 1. npm install
-2. create .env file VITE_SOME_KEY property.
+2. create .env file VITE_WEATHER_API_KEY property.
 You can find example in .env.example
 3. npm run dev

 To run tests run: